RokKos/krozekDokumentacija/skripta/c++/podatkovni_tipi.rst

 .. code-block:: cpp

   for (vector<int>::iterator it = v.begin(); it != v.end(); ++it) {
-      // pocni nekaj z *it
+      // počni nekaj z *it
   }

 napišemo: